Antonio Cánovas del Castillo: Political crisis

 By the late 1880s, Cánovas' policies were under threat from two sources.
 First, his overseas policy was increasingly untenable.
 A policy of repression against Cuban nationalists was ultimately ineffective and Spain's authority was challenged most seriously by the 1895 rebellion led by José Martí.
 Spain's policy against Cuban independence brought her increasingly into conflict with the United States, an antagonism that culminated in the Spanish–American War of 1898.
 Second, the political repression of Spain's working class was growing increasingly troublesome, and pressure for expanded suffrage mounted amid widespread discontent with the cacique system of electoral manipulation.

 Cánovas' policies included mass arrests and a policy of torture:

 During a religious procession in 1896, at Barcelona, a bomb was thrown.
 Immediately three hundred men and women were arrested.
 Some were Anarchists, but the majority were trade unionists and Socialists.
 They were thrown into the notorious prison at the fortress of Montjuïc in Barcelona and tortured.
 After a number had been killed, or had gone insane, their cases were taken up by the liberal press of Europe, resulting in the release of a few survivors.

 Reputedly it was Cánovas del Castillo who ordered the torture, including the burning of the victims' flesh, the crushing of their bones, and the cutting out of their tongues.
 Similar acts of brutality and barbarism had occurred during his regime in Cuba, and Canovas remained deaf to the appeals and protests of civilized conscience.

 His attempts to stabilize Spain's parliamentary system achieved a measure of success until World War I in which Spain was not spared the disturbances that ravaged much of the European continent.
 According to some views, his regime was a welcomed change from Spanish liberalism, considered by some to deny equal participation to political rivals.
 The restored parliamentary monarchy recognized the principle of allowing rival political opponents within the framework of a constitution.
-Yet, it would be decades before universal male sufferage and other typical characteristics of modern democratic systems were implemented; it was still very much an electoral system dominated by parties of established local elites.
+Yet, it would be decades before universal male suffrage and other typical characteristics of modern democratic systems were implemented; it was still very much an electoral system dominated by parties of established local elites.